dokester/BayesicFitting/docs/manual.md

 To construct the inverse of **(p<sub>0</sub> + p<sub>1</sub> * x<sup>2</sup>)**:

     m7 = ConstantModel( values=1 ) / PolynomialModel( 2, fixed={1:0.0} )

+The ConstantModel is a model without parameters that returns a constant value, in this case 1.0 for any value of `x`.

 ![CompoundModels2](images/manual-4.png "Figure 4")
 <table><tr>